Table of contents

 - showing a human face to your customers.

 Social media can have a beneficial effect on your customer service and building customer loyalty.
-Closely following some social media KPIs will help you increase the customer lifetime value.
+Closely following some social media KPIs will help you increase the CLV.

 Let’s start with sentiment analysis.

 Sentiment analysis is jelly to your social media KPI peanut butter sandwich.